 Homestay can be a great option for your first month.
 It is very important that you only book Homestay through a provider recommended by your school to ensure they meet the right standards.
 Your new home away from home will provide a valuable cultural exchange with your local host family.
 A warm welcome to Australia!

 What is Homestay Accommodation?

 It involves an international student living with a family in their home.
-Generally, you stay will last a month or so, but younger students may prefer to stay longer.
+Generally, your stay will last a month or so, but younger students may prefer to stay longer.
 It is an excellent way to learn about Australia.

 Homestay Accommodation includes